jayrambhia/jayrambhia.github.com/_posts/2017-04-22-android-litho-gifs.markdown

 {% gist jayrambhia/cd0e65e1b24f45d2bb05a790e812468a HomeComponentSpec.java %}

 Litho will generate HomeComponent class which you can use.
 If you notice, we are using `@Prop String hint`. **`@Prop`** comes from React where you can pass some properties to components.
 We do not require this property, but we are going to use it anyway.
 We take this property and set it as EditText's hint.
+We need to stack the views horizontally, so we'll use `Column` as it stacks the views horizontally.
+We can add views with `child` method.

 Note: EditText is a litho's widget.
 It is **to be confused** with Android's EditText because litho's EditText renders Android's EditText.